w3c/vc-data-model/VCDMExplainer.md

 ## Getting Started

-The verifiable credentials ecosystem is composed of four primary roles:
+The verifiable credentials ecosystem is composed of five primary roles:

 * ***issuer*** - A role an entity might perform by creating a verifiable credential, associating it with a specific ***subject***, and transmitting it to a ***holder***.
 Example ***issuers*** include corporations, non-profit organizations, trade associations, governments, and individuals.

+* ***subject*** - A role an entity might perform by having one or more verifiable credentials asserted about it.
+Example ***subjects*** include human beings, animals, and things.

 * ***holder*** - A role an entity might perform by possessing one or more verifiable credentials about a ***subject*** and generating presentations from them.
 Example ***holders*** include students, employees, and customers.
+  Whilst in many cases the holder of a verifiable credential will be the subject, in certain cases it will not be.
+For example, a parent (the holder) may hold the verifiable credentials of a child (the subject), or a pet lover (the holder) may hold the verifiable credentials of its pet (the subject).
+The advanced concepts section of the data model document deals with these special cases.

 * ***verifier*** - A role an entity might perform by requesting and receiving a verifiable presentation that proves the ***holder*** possesses the required verifiable credentials.
 Example ***verifiers*** include employers, security